James French (murderer): Trials and appeals

 Third parties tried to save French's life during his time on death row.
 He won a total of three trials thanks to the efforts of attorneys working against his wishes.
 After the first trial, those attorneys won French a new trial based on the fact that jury members saw French in shackles while he was in court, which biased their view of him during the trial.
-After the second trial, attorneys argued that the judge who presided over the trial gave an improper response to an inquiry by the jury regarding what life imprisonment meant.
+After the second trial, attorneys argued that the judge who presided over the trial gave an improper response to an inquiry by the jury regarding the definition of "life imprisonment".
 French had his third trial in 1965.
 All three trials involved French making a full, voluntary, and eager confession to Shelton's murder and giving the exact same reason each time.
 Each trial ended with a death sentence.
 The third was the only one that was not successfully appealed, largely because French himself wrote to the Oklahoma Courts of Appeal asking them to reject all future legal efforts made on his behalf to save his life, and the Court of Appeals obliged him.

 During his time on death row, psychiatric tests revealed that French was of above average intelligence.
 Unlike most death row inmates, French had completed high school and two years of post-secondary education at college.
 He was also the author of a book on crime compulsion called We.
 The tests also revealed that French had long been suicidal, with one psychiatrist writing that French had "seriously attempted suicide several times in the past but always 'chickened out' at the last minute.
 His basic (and obviously abnormal) motive in murdering his inoffensive cellmate was to force the state to deliver to him the electrocution to which he felt entitled and which he deeply desired."